imclab/image-service/README.md

 	</td>
   </tr><tr>
     <td><code>id</code></td>
-    <td>Querystring, URL, imageset</td>
     <td>A comma-separated list of URL encoded identifers that make sense in the context of the `sourcetype`.
 Alternative to `imageset`.</td>
+    <td>A comma-separated list of URL encoded identifers that make sense in the context of the `source`.
+Alternative to `imageset`.</td>
   </tr><tr>
     <td><code>imageset</code></td>
     <td>Querystring</td>
-    <td>A JSON array of JSON objects in which each object has a required `id` property along with (optionally) any of the other properties defined on this API except `opmode` (which must have a single value that applies to the whole request).
+    <td>A JSON array of JSON objects in which each object has a required `id` property along with (optionally) any of the other properties defined on this API except `mode` (which must have a single value that applies to the whole request).
 Any property not defined for an individual image will revert to the value defined for the request (and then to the default, if not defined on the query string).
 Alternative to `id`.</td>
   </tr><tr>
     <td><code>width</code></td>
     <td>Querystring, imageset</td>